eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

               * [GenericFailureReport](#genericfailurereport)

 ## JSON definitions
-### PasswordAuthenticationResponse
+### AuthenticationResponse
-Represents the response for a successful password authentication request.
+Represents the response for a successful authentication request.

 <br>**Properties**:

   * **passwordChangeNeeded**: `bool`
-      Determines whether the user needs to change its current password before being able to access REST APIs.
+      Determines whether a password change is required for the current identity.

+  * **message**: `bool` (**optional**)
+      Reports the content of the Login Banner, if configured on the device.
+A browser based application should display this message to the user after login if this property is set.
+            This property will be missing if the login banner is not enabled.